 In 1914, a small red brick schoolhouse was built, and is now the administrative office for Richardson Independent School District.
 In the following years, population boomed and today, more than 113,000 people call the area home.
 The area is also home to many large corporations, specifically in the telecommunications sector, including AT&T, DirectTV, Verizon, Cisco Systems, Samsung, MetroPCS, Texas Instruments, Fujitsu and many others.
 Its largest employment base, however, is provided by the insurance industry, as Blue Cross Blue Shield of Texas and GEICO also call Richardson home.

-Area attractions and things to do in Garland:
+Area attractions and things to do in Richardson:

 - Tour the beautiful campus of University of Texas at Dallas.
 It was founded in 1969 and began as a collection of research stations in a North Texas cotton field.
 Today, more than 3,500 students are pursuing further educations within its walls.